Ten best mouse for CAD software users – 2020 Update

 I have noticed that large mouse which fits properly in your hand is comfortable to work with.
-Dedicated keys for Pan, Zoom, and other functions is an added advantage but too many dedicated keys generally becomes an overkill unless you really like a programmable mouse with lots of dedicated keys.
+Dedicated keys for Pan, Zoom, and other functions is an added advantage but too many dedicated keys generally become an overkill unless you really like a programmable mouse with lots of dedicated keys.
 Though not many users preferred programmable dedicated keys but a small group of CAD users liked to have mouse with dedicated keys.